 - Bonus Boss: The player has the option of fighting Kano before leaving to fight Shao Kahn.
-Doing so results in Kano's death & Jax arriving to take Sonya back to Earthrealm; otherwise they remain in the background of the arena.
-Ermac can also be challenged in the Warrior Shrine, and a return trip to the Living Forest can get you a second fight with Mileena.
+Doing so results in Kano's death & Jax arriving to take Sonya back to Earthrealm, which'll also leave you an extra health item to use in the final boss fights; otherwise they remain in the background of the arena.
+Ermac can also be challenged in the Warrior Shrine, and a return trip to the Living Forest and exploring the previously unreachable treetops can get you a second fight with Mileena.

 - But Thou Must!: In the battle against Kitana, Mileena, and Jade, it doesn't matter which one you hit with the Fatality stunner, Jade is always the one killed.

 - Canon Discontinuity: Subverted.
 Mortal Kombat 9 doesn't make any direct references to Shaolin Monks in the story, aside of a small nod, and seems to use the "original" versions of MK1 and MK2's stories instead, but several of the Challenge Tower missions are directly based on parts of the game.

 - The game also adopted Kung Lao's outfit here as his standard, and a minor plot point of him sneaking into the first tournament disguised as a guard.

 - Dressing as the Enemy: Kung Lao and Shang Tsung in the opening.

 - Everything Is Better With Spinning: Shao Kahn has this attack with his hammer.
 The player won't be thinking this is "better" however, it has a lot of reach, if the player gets hit once, they will get stunned and hit again by the rest of the attack.

 - The player also has access to Kung Lao's spin special, which can be upgraded to encompass a wider radius.